aneeshbhat1/sfdx-migrate/README.md

 ### Prerequisites

 The tool has the following Prerequisites:
-* queries.json file which contains the SOQL query to the list of objects that are to be migrated.
+* queries.json file which contains the SOQL query to the list of objects that are to be migrated in the format specified in the sample file specified in the repository.
-* The __r.[APIName] notation is to be used on the SOQL queries to specify the relationships
+* The __r.[APIName] notation is to be used on the SOQL queries to specify the relationships.
 * All data to be exported/imported should be specified in the above file before invoking the tool.
+* Make sure the fields specified in SOQL have appropriate access.
+* Exclude read-only, formula fields from SOQL.

 ### Installation